contentful/contentful-cli/docs/README.md

-  init          Get started with Contentful login         Login to Contentful logout        Logout from Contentful organization  Manage and list your organizations space         Manage and list your spaces
+  init          Get started with Contentful login         Login to Contentful logout        Logout from Contentful merge         A CLI version of the Merge app organization  Manage and list your organizations space         Manage and list your spaces